ErikEJ/erikej.github.io/_drafts/2023-xx-xx-sqlce-net7-ef6.md

 Please read through the readme details to understand usage and configuration.

-- In SqlCeRuntime, add this constructor to your DbContext in a partial class, f.ex.
-Northwind.partial.cs:
+- In SqlCeRuntime, add this constructor to your DbContext in a partial class, for example Northwind.partial.cs:

 ```csharp
 public partial class Northwind